 As someone who has had way more medical bills than you probably will during your entire life, I know a thing or two about financing them.
 However no matter how steep a bill was, I never once used the Care Credit card from GE Money to pay.
 Why not?
 Because in my opinion it is the absolute worst, most unethical credit card in all of America.

 Care Credit vs. “Normal” Credit Cards?

 This medical credit card is just that – a card that can be used to pay for services rendered at participating healthcare providers (according to their website, nearly 140,000 practices in North America accept it for payment).
 You can’t use it for purchases elsewhere.

-When a Visa, MasterCard, AmEx, or Discover touts a 0% rate on purchases, that’s usually what you end up getting… 0% for the advertised period of time – usually 12 to 18 months during which you owe no interest on anything you buy.
+When a standard credit card issuers advertises a 0% introductory APR on purchases, that’s usually what you end up getting… 0% for the stated period of time – usually 12 to 18 months during which you owe no interest on anything you buy.

 Contrast that to Care Credit, who technically offers 0%, but the catch is that in order to get it you have to pay off the purchase before the promotional window is over (which is usually 6, 12, or 18 months).
 With credit cards any unpaid balance would simply begin incurring the regular interest rate after you exited the promotional period.